John Nater: 2021 election

 Nater won his second re-election campaign in the 2021 Canadian federal election, again increasing his share of the vote.

 44th Canadian Parliament

 On November 9, 2021, Nater was named Shadow Minister for Canadian Heritage.
 During this time Nater was critical of the Liberal Government's Online Streaming Act.
 Nater was also involved in the Heritage Committee work on the Hockey Canada sexual assault scandal.

 During the 2022 Conservative Party of Canada leadership election, Nater endorsed Jean Charest, former premier of Quebec and cabinet minister during the premierships of Brian Mulroney and Kim Campbell, and was among four Conservative MPs to sign an open letter asking Charest to run.
 In the contest Charest came second to Pierre Poilievre.
 On October 12, 2022, when Poilievre named his new shadow cabinet, Nater was not included.

+In October 2022, Nater returned to the Standing Committee on Procedure and House Affairs and was elected Vice Chair.
+He was involved in the committee hearings on Chinese government interference in the 2019 and 2021 Canadian federal elections and the 2022 Canadian federal electoral redistribution.

+In September 2023 Nater moved to Canadian House of Commons Standing Committee on Public Accounts.
+During this time he focused on reviewing reports of the Auditor General of Canada including the critical ArriveCAN report.